aramakus/Chatbot/README.md

 # Python conversational/goal oriented Chatbot

-This is the folder with a locally run version of my Coursera final project - chatbot and stackoverflow assistant.
+Goal-oriented chatbot that extracts software-related query from casual conversation and replies with a relevant link to stackoverflow.
 Original bot was deployed on AWS EC2.
 The bot supports a casual conversation, as well as a range of questions related to programming.
 The conversation may look something like this

 <p align="left">
 <img width=50% src="supplementary/sample_chat_small.png" alt="Featuretools" />